MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create IIS Image <!--2-->

-Because the container is running a Nano Server OS Image, the Nano Server IIS packages will be needed to install IIS.
+Because the container is running a Nano Server OS Image, the Nano Server IIS packages are needed to install IIS.
 These can be found on the Windows Sever 2016 TP4 Installation media, under the `NanoServer\Packages` directory.

 Copy `Microsoft-NanoServer-IIS-Package.cab` from `NanoServer\Packages` to `c:\share` on the container host.